5 ways to boost your focus, even for short periods of time

 Define your “champagne moments”

 Keeping in mind the overall goal you’re trying to reach can motivate you to focus.
 Brain performance expert Jim Kwik, author of Limitless: Upgrade Your Brain, Learn Anything Faster, and Unlock Your Exceptional Life, says to start with clear outcomes.
-Kwik’s colleague Clay Herbert calls them “champagne moments.”
+Kwik’s colleague Clay Hebert calls them “champagne moments.”

 An example: “If you’re going to compete in sports, you know, when you’re going to crack open the champagne and celebrate because there’s a clear outcome there,” Kwik says.
 Think about what a successful outcome looks like.
 What will that feel like?
 Why is it important?
 What will happen if you don’t complete it successfully?
 Reconnect with your feelings about doing your best work and what that will mean.
 Getting emotionally engaged with finishing the project can give you the shift in energy and the reminder about priorities you need in order to focus.